-Information on how to request Medicare data and what to expect upon receiving it can be found at the SDRC website (http://www.statedataresourcecenter.com).
+Information on how to request Medicare data and what to expect upon receiving it can be found at the SDRC website.
 This site describes the available file types, file record layouts and data dictionaries, contents of data packages, data transfer details, and required documents.
-In addition, the site's Data Request Details page (http://www.statedataresourcecenter.com/pages/request-process-details/) provides the forms required to request data.
-Please note: All data files listed below are free of charge to states.
+In addition, the site's Data Request Documents page provides the forms required to request data.
+Please note, all data files listed below are free of charge to Medicaid agencies.

-Table 2 provides details on the data available to states, possible limitations, who distributes the data and processing information.
-This table also provides an overview of the years currently available for a state to request.
+Table 2 provides details on the data available to Medicaid agencies, possible limitations, who distributes the data and processing information.
+This table also provides an overview of the years currently available for a Medicaid agency to request.

 Table 2.
-Data Available to States and Data Processing Information
+Data Available to Medicaid agencies and Data Processing Information